DuyDoan233/Project-Data-Pipeline-for-Recruitment-Start-Up/README.md

 # Project-Data-Pipeline-for-Recruitment-Start-Up

 ## Introduction
-This project aims to build a near real-time ETL pipeline to calculate the total number of clicks, candidates applying, and the qualified and unqualified people for jobs on the recruitment website by combining programming language and frameworks like Python, Apache Spark (PySpark, SparkSQL), Docker.
+This project is to build a near real-time ETL pipeline for a recruitment company to calculate the total number of clicks, candidates applying, and the qualified and unqualified people for jobs on the recruitment website by combining programming language and frameworks like Python, Apache Spark (PySpark, SparkSQL), Docker.
 <br>
 ![test (1)](https://github.com/DuyDoan233/Project-Data-Pipeline-for-Recruitment-Start-Up-/assets/101572443/d9656f3f-5c8e-44b7-973c-972b5e8d6771)